-You don’t have to take an African safari to see a lot of cool wildlife.
-In the past five years while traveling around the U.S., I’ve seen a number of critters, large and small.
+You don’t have to take an African overland safari to see a lot of cool wildlife.
+In the past ten years while traveling around the U.S., I’ve seen a number of critters, large and small.
 No wolverines or mountain goats yet, but otherwise my wildlife wishlist is nearly fulfilled.

 Since most of my animal sightings took place within national parks, it makes sense to wrap up National Parks Month here on the blog with this look at these wildlife memories.
 And I’m not counting zoos, of course.
 Natural habitats only!